 Complaints against students, visitors and individuals not affiliated with Quinnipiac are addressed by the Title IX coordinator.

-Dennis Kwarteng, Title IX Coordinator
+Sarah Hellyar, Interim Title IX Coordinator 275 Mount Carmel Avenue, CCE-180 Hamden, CT 06518 sarah.hellyar@qu.edu 203-582-7757

 Complaints against faculty, staff and vendors are handled by the deputy Title IX coordinator for faculty and staff.
 The deputy coordinator for faculty and programs is: